 One of the biggest limitations with most budget printers is having to do the assembly yourself.
 Not the Monoprice printer though.
 This printer comes already preassembled and calibrated by the manufacturer.
 And it does not end there.
 They also provide you with a free PLA sample filament and a memory card with printing models so that you can start printing right away.

 The Monoprice Select Mini 3D printer features a 120x120x120mm build plate and can use any type of filament ranging from the most common, ABS and PLA to the more advanced materials like wood, metal, or dissolvable PVA.
 This is because on top of the extractor temperatures the build plate has also been heated.
 It then uses a nozzle cooling fan to cool the melted filament.

 The 3D printer also sports a Micro USB port and will work seamlessly with any PC or Mac computer.
-In addition, it supports a wide variety of software like Cura and Repetier that will largely ease the printing process.
-You are also bound to love the compact design that makes the Monoprice printer space friendly.
+Besides, it supports a wide variety of software like Cura and Repetier that will largely ease the printing process.
+You are also bound to love the compact design that makes the Monoprice printer space-friendly.

 2. FlashForge Finder 3D Printer

 - Wi-Fi compatible

 - Supports cloud function